Charles Martin Hall: Discovery

 Hall's initial experiments in finding an aluminum reduction process were in 1881.
 He attempted, unsuccessfully, to produce aluminum from clay by smelting with carbon in contact with charcoal and potassium chlorate.
 He next attempted to improve the electrolytic methods previously established by investigating cheaper methods to produce aluminum chloride, again unsuccessfully.
 In his senior year, he attempted to electrolyze aluminum fluoride in water, but was unable to produce aluminum at the cathode.

 In 1884, after setting up a homemade coal-fired furnace and bellows in a shed behind the family home, Hall again tried to find a catalyst that would allow him to reduce aluminum with carbon at high temperatures: "I tried mixtures of alumina and carbon with barium salts, with cryolite, and with carbonate of sodium, hoping to get a double reaction by which the final result would be aluminum.
 I remember buying some metallic sodium and trying to reduce cryolite, but obtained very poor results.
 I made some aluminum sulphide but found it very unpromising as a source of aluminum then as it has been ever since".

 Hall had to fabricate most of his apparatus and prepare his chemicals, and was assisted by his older sister Julia Brainerd Hall.
 The basic invention, which he discovered on February 23, 1886, involves passing an electric current through a bath of alumina dissolved in cryolite, which results in a puddle of aluminum forming in the bottom of the retort.
 On July 9, 1886, Hall filed for his first patent.
 This process was also discovered at nearly the same time by the Frenchman Paul Héroult, and it has come to be known as the Hall–Héroult process.

 After failing to find financial backing at home, Hall went to Pittsburgh, where he made contact with noted metallurgist Alfred E. Hunt.
 They formed the Reduction Company of Pittsburgh, which opened the first large-scale aluminum production plants.
 The Reduction Company later became the Aluminum Company of America, then Alcoa.
 Hall was a major stockholder, and became wealthy.

 The Hall–Héroult process eventually resulted in reducing the price of aluminum by a factor of 200, making it affordable for many practical uses.
-By 1900, annual production reached about 8,000 ST. Today, more aluminum is produced than all other non-ferrous metals combined.
+By 1900, annual production reached about 8,000 ST. As of 2022, more aluminum is produced annually than all other non-ferrous metals combined.

 Hall is sometimes suggested to be the originator of the American spelling of "aluminum", but that spelling was used briefly by Humphry Davy in the early 1800s and was the spelling in Noah Webster's Dictionary of 1828.
 "Aluminium" was used widely in the United States until 1895 or 1900, and "aluminum" was not officially adopted by the American Chemical Society until 1925.
 Hall's early patents use the spelling "aluminium".
 In the United Kingdom and other countries using British spelling, only the spelling "aluminium" is now used.
 The spelling in virtually all other languages is analogous to the "-ium" ending.